The Mathematics Major

-Given that OSU is one of the largest universities in the nation, there are almost countless opportunities campus wide to tailor your experience here to your specific interests.
-The Department of Mathematics at a university of this size also allows for further personalization within the major.
+Given that OSU is one of the largest universities in the nation, there are many opportunities campus-wide to tailor your experience to your specific interests.
 This is one reason why we are able to offer six tracks within our Mathematics major.
 We understand that while many individuals may be interested in mathematics, it may be for entirely different reasons.
 Our tracks are offered as a way to cater to those diverse interests within our field.

-OSU math majors move onto to jobs in industry including modeling, data analysis, and operations research.
+OSU math majors move on to jobs in industry including modeling, data analysis, and operations research.
 Majors are frequently accepted into professional schools such as medical, law, along with graduate programs in mathematics, physics, economics, business, education, statistics, and computer science.
-Preparation in these graduate programs may lead to careers in academia or in business, industry or government sectors.
+Preparation in these graduate programs may lead to careers in academia or in business, industry, or government sectors.

 Theoretical Mathematics - Intended for students seeking a strong foundation in classical mathematics, in particular for students intending to pursue graduate study in mathematics, statistics, economics, computer science, and more.

-Applied Mathematics - Intended for students seeking a strong foundation in mathematics and its application to industrial and physical sciences with options in physics or chemistry.
+Applied Mathematics - Track options are Physics or Chemistry.
+Intended for students seeking a strong foundation in mathematics and its application to industrial and physical sciences.

 Financial Mathematics - For students seeking a career in quantitative finance or a related field.
 These students will be competitive candidates in any corporate or commercial based career within the finance, investment, real estate, or banking industry.

 Review further information about each Math Major Track and the requirements.

 Students that are admitted to the College of Arts and Sciences Honors College Program have the option to complete an honors degree in mathematics.
 Students, alongside their faculty and academic advisor, will develop a personalized rigorous curriculum in their discipline.
 The honors curriculum is comprised of honors, upper level undergraduate, and graduate coursework.